Andresc06/cryptopals-Front/docs/README.md

 This is one of the most interesting projects that I’ve done and that I’m proud of it.
 It’s about a completely functional Crypto Wallet that I called _"Cryptopals"_.
 In this project I really learned about teamwork with my friend Jose Salazar.
-Even though, it wasn’t easy to finish this amazing project due to the limited time that we had (less than two months), I really enjoyed the experience using the BINANCE API, and I have to say that I improved my skills as a Frontend Developer =.
+Even though, it wasn’t easy to finish this amazing project due to the limited time that we had (less than two months), I really enjoyed the experience using the BINANCE API, and I have to say that I improved my skills as a Frontend Developer.

 Link: https://cryptopals-wallet.netlify.app/